JvanKatwijk/swradio-8/README.md

 The process to do that is equalizing, a DRM frame contains some special signals helping the equalization, i.e. signals with predefined values, but equalization takes some effort.
-The picture shows (red line), the correction to be applied to the amplitude of the values for a frame, and (blue line), the correciton to be applied to the phase of the values for a frame.
+The picture shows (red line) the correction to be applied to the amplitude of the values for a frame, and (blue line) the correciton to be applied to the phase of the values for a frame.

 The resulting values - here QAM64 - are given.
 With some imagination